 Those seeking interpretations of rules may contact:

+Willie Scroggs

-Willie Scroggs Secretary-Rules Editor williescroggs@unc.edu 919-475-2698
+Secretary-Rules Editor

+williescroggs@unc.edu

-The online Case Book, as well as interpretations and other rules information, are available at www.ncaa.org/playingrules.
+Interpretations and other rules information, are available at www.ncaa.org/ playingrules.

 ^{}Eligible for reappointment

 The Rules

 NCAA Men's Lacrosse Rules and Interpretations have been designated as either administrative rules or conduct rules.
 Typically, administrative rules are those dealing with preparation for the game.
 The conduct rules are those that deal directly with the game itself.
 Some administrative rules (as indicated) may be altered by the mutual consent of the competing institutions.
 Others (as indicated) are unalterable.
 No conduct rule may be changed by mutual consent.
 All NCAA member institutions are required to conduct their intercollegiate games according to these rules.